-The centre will be involved with schools on the nearby local islands, Hithadhoo and Thuladhoo, and in the future, will provide a scientific syllabus relating to the animals that can be found in the Maldives.
+The centre is involved with schools on the nearby local islands, Hithadhoo and Thulhaadhoo, and in the future, will provide a scientific syllabus relating to the animals that can be found in the Maldives.
 The course will specifically focus on endangered animals, such as the sea turtles, and how best we can protect them for future generations.